alinz/Spaceship/README.md

 # Spaceship
-It's time to send Docker Containers to space.
+It's time to control docker from space.